Arkowne/vbc-computercraft/README.md

 **Requirements**:
 - A **monitor** peripheral (any size)
 - A **modem** peripheral
-- HTTP API must be enabled in ComputerCraft
+- HTTP API must be enabled in ComputerCraft if you use a HTTP server adress (usefull with local server)

 **Installation**: